 Youth and Adult Members as Leaders and Advocates

-In addition to new programming spearheaded by our members’ suggestions, the CAN team has been proud to support many of our youth and young adult leaders in positions of leadership and advocacy.
+In addition to new programming spearheaded by our members’ suggestions, the CAN team has been proud to support many of our youth and adult leaders in positions of leadership and advocacy.

 Last fall, CAN member Sylvain shared his story with the Presidents Group about finding a successful inclusive employment placement with CAN.
 In total, we currently employ 12 individuals with autism across our programs and events.
 Meanwhile, an additional 42 are giving back as volunteers.

 In the community, CAN members Keara, Kayla, Tyell and Tilman have represented the organization at various events hosted by partnering organizations.
 They have promoted the inclusion of adults with autism in various community spaces at events with the City of Surrey, Vancouver Opera and MEC.

 As CAN members continue to grow their education, experience and skill set, it is our hope that many more will begin to apply for positions with the organization.
 We are so excited to see the diversity of our team continue to grow as representation of individuals across the spectrum increases in leadership positions at CAN.

 We can’t wait to engage with our members to do more to make our communities more inclusive.

 To all our CAN members aged 13+ — if you are interested in getting involved in CAN leadership or community advocacy, we want to hear from you!

 For those in the Lower Mainland, our next CAN Youth Leadership Committee Meeting is scheduled for Wednesday, June 19 from 6:00-7:30pm at the CAN office (1788 West 8th Ave, Vancouver).
 CAN members can RSVP online or email [email protected] for more details.